FINAL2-08-21-workplace-survey-WED_HEADER-06 (002)

 PIKE-PREP: Post-Baccalaureate Research Education Program

-The mission of the University of Colorado Anschutz Medical Campus Preparation in Interdisciplinary Knowledge to Excel (PIKE) PREP is to offer a multi-dimensional mentoring and research training experience to prepare underrepresented post-baccalaureate students to enroll and succeed in a top-tier PhD or MD-PhD program and commit to a career in biomedical research.
+The Preparation in Interdisciplinary Knowledge to Excel (PIKE) PREP program offers a year-long multidimensional mentoring and research training experience to prepare post-baccalaureate students who have experienced a lack of access to education and training activities to enroll in and succeed in a top-tier PhD or MD-PhD program and commit to a career in biomedical research.

 Contact: PIKE.PREP@cuanschutz.edu | PIKE-PREP